Skip to main content

 The GM processes hundreds of daily decisions on parts, machine moves, fuel orders, exceptions through phone calls and WhatsApp.
 A machine sits idle for the rest of the day because the approval landed at 11:47am and was answered at 3:14pm.

 Subcontractor deductions need defendable evidence.
-Without it, the tally guy wins.
+Without it, the dispute goes to whoever argues hardest.
 With it, the deduction holds against an audit-grade record.

 On road and civils projects, you own the equipment but rent it to specialist subcontractors.
 The operator works for them, but the asset condition and the fuel deductions stay yours.
 The leverage is real but partial.